 Economic History (ECO3020) Advanced-level undergraduate module for BSc Economics, BSc Business Economics and BA Politics, Philosophy and Economics students.
 This optional module exposes final-year students to the fields of economic history and historical economics.
 Pedagogy is based on research-led teaching, and students learn how to read and judge academic work.
 I coordinate and teach all aspects of this module.

-Making Sense of a Complex Word (MBA7172) MBA module in economics and finance.
-This module exposes MBA students to important theories and applications of ideas from the fields of economics and finance.
+The Global Economic Environment (MBA7172) This module exposes MBA students to important theories and applications of ideas from the field of economics.
 Pedagogy is based on the analysis of real-world case studies.
 I teach the microeconomics/managerial economics component of this module.